DynasoftBr/json-schema-fluent-builder/README.md

-# A simple package to build json schemas
+## A simple package to build json schemas

+This package allows you to fluent build schemas based on draft-04 to validate json objects.

-# Getting started
+## Getting started